Click here to view this briefing in PDF format.

-The stated objective of the Bill is “to improve the security and predictability of working hours for employees on insecure contracts and those working variable hours”.
-The Bill is aimed at addressing the position of those in traditionally less secure working arrangements by granting relevant employees additional rights and protections and prohibiting the use by employers of zero hour contracts, save in certain limited circumstances.
+The stated objective of the Act is “to improve the security and predictability of working hours for employees on insecure contracts and those working variable hours”.
+The Act is aimed at addressing the position of those in traditionally less secure working arrangements by granting relevant employees additional rights and protections and prohibiting the use by employers of zero hour contracts, save in certain limited circumstances.

 During the summer of 2018, a particularly controversial aspect of the draft Bill, was introduced by way of amendment at committee stage.
 The so-called ‘designation’ amendment proposed to make it an offence to wrongly designate the employment status of a worker, attracting a “summary conviction to a Class A fine or imprisonment for a term not exceeding 12 months or both”.
-However, the designation amendment was removed from the final text of the Bill earlier this month.
+However, the designation amendment was removed from the final text before the Act was signed into law.

-The Bill contains amendments to the two pieces of employment legislation:
+The Act contains amendments to the two pieces of employment legislation: